What is this?

 thinkHER ambition collaborated with University College London's Global Health Department to create a workshop that focused on STEM (Science, Technology, Engineering and Mathematics) and promoted careers in Research and/or Academia.

-Students from across London and Kent were introduced to Global Health and gained knowledge into the participation of community action research to solve sanitation problems, whilst also learning about Global Health Innovation.
+Young women from across London and Kent were introduced to Global Health and gained knowledge into the participation of community action research to solve sanitation problems, whilst also learning about Global Health Innovation.
 In addition to this, the participants were able to gain insight into how mathematics can be used to solve practical problems.Sessions:

 1 – Introduction to Global Health Session